Last updated April 16, 2025.

-So here’s how we think about it: what’re you already paying for in the office—and probably shouldn’t—that could easily go towards the cost of a smart water cooler?
+Here’s how we think about it: What’re you already paying for in the office—and probably shouldn’t—that could easily go towards the cost of a Smart Water Cooler machine?

 With AI-powered technology taking the world by storm and making us more productive, Software-as-a-Service (SaaS) is becoming a larger part of the company budget.
 A survey by Productiv found that SaaS use steadily grew between 2021 and 2023, and reached an all-time high last year, with organizations using 371 apps on average.
 This chalks up to a huge company cost of almost $10k per employee.

 We all know software technology can be instrumental for working better: it can help us summarize meeting notes, find coding bugs, improve our scheduling system, and write marketing content.
-But when you can’t keep track of all the subscriptions you’ve signed up for, it can be detrimental, and in the era of recurring payments, the ghosts of subscriptions past will come back to haunt you: the same Productiv study found that 52% of licenses were unutilized.
-Expenditures on unused, underused, or duplicate SaaS tools represent a huge strain on company budgets, and result in an annual waste of almost $135,000.
+But when you can’t keep track of all the subscriptions you’ve signed up for, it can be detrimental, and in the era of recurring payments, the ghosts of subscriptions past will come back to haunt you.
+The same Productiv study found that 52% of licenses were un-utilized.
+Expenditures on unused, underused, or duplicate SaaS tools represent a huge strain on a company’s operating expenses, and result in an annual waste of almost $135,000.

 If software licensing is under your purview, make sure you’re taking time to review what software tools employees are actually using and train employees so that they are informed about the resources they have at their disposal.
 By streamlining your SaaS offerings, you can clear up space in the budget for a light and refreshing amenity which doesn’t involve spreadsheets.
 (Maybe a Bevi machine?)

-Think ballpoint pens, notebooks, sweatshirts, T-shirts, baseball caps, tote bags, AirPod cases even — all stamped with your company’s logo.
-Yes, company merch can be a fun amenity.
+Think ballpoint pens, notebooks, sweatshirts, T-shirts, baseball caps, tote bags, AirPod cases even—all stamped with your company’s logo.
+Yes, company merch can be a fun perk at work.
 But how many T-shirts with your company’s logo do your employees really want?
-Let’s be honest: Most of us have enough T-shirts and tote bags, and are already struggling to clean out our closets.
+Let’s be honest: Most of us have enough T-shirts and tote bags, and are already struggling to clean out our closets, so this is an operating expense that just isn’t worth it for a business.

 Often given out at onboarding or around the holidays, company gifts are one tool companies can use to try and bolster employee morale and create a cohesive corporate culture.
 But the costs often stack up, with companies spending up to $36,000 a year on swag for employees alone, not even counting all the swag purchased for events and customers.
 And if leftover company merch goes unutilized, it becomes something that takes up space in a company closet or storage unit.
 Sometimes less really is more when it comes to gifting, and it’s better to invest in an amenity that employees will use on a daily—perhaps even hourly—basis.
 Maybe something spritzy and hydrating?